 First things First, what is a Bond – it is an instrument used by issuers to borrow funds from investors and there is an agreement to repay the investors after a specified amount of time, at an agreed rate.

 In the case of Green Bond, the money that is raised should go for climate and environmental projects.
 Green Bonds can be issued by central and local governments, banks, or corporations.

 We don’t have to harp on the gravity of climate change and the impact it will have in the coming few years.
-The focus is now on finding solutions.
-There are simple solutions, which each of one us can take provided we have willingness and desire.
-Then, there are solutions which require efforts at a massive scale and this requires money – loads of it.
+The focus is on finding solutions.
+There are simple solutions, which each of one us can take at an individual level provided we have the willingness and desire.
+Then, there are solutions that require efforts at a massive scale and this requires money – loads of it.